 Hello and thank you for finding us!
 The Old & Rare Wine Company, LLC, is a California licensed wine importer, wholesaler and Internet-based retailer.
-Our office is located in Santa Monica and our temperature-controlled warehouse is close by in west Los Angeles, California.
+Our business office is located in Santa Monica and our temperature-controlled warehouse is close by in west Los Angeles, California.
 Currently, we do not have a retail store you can visit and see our wines.
 We do have pictures of most wines on the website and we can email you an excel spreadsheet of our inventory that you can peruse at your leisure.
+Pick ups are by appointment only.

 The founder of The Old & Rare Wine Company